pygma-tau/thoughts/neuron-pool/README.md

 We do not find evidence of this phenomenon, perhaps the experimental setup should be different (or perhaps we're not all sampling from the same basin)

 LLCs do differ from pretrained model to pretrained model, so perhaps they're not all in the same basin?
+(I'm also pretty sure that LLC < 1/2, so these estimates are quite off)

 ![Comprehensive Neuron Pooling Results](comprehensive_neuron_pooling_results.png)